5mehulhelp5/MagentoExtensions/Themes-switcher/readme.txt

 My email address is : 5mehulhelp5@gmail.com
 Skype Id: mehul.chaudhari.

-It's My Pleasure if i can help you in any thing.
+It's My Pleasure if I can help you in anything.

 Thanks For Your Time.